 Lingering effects of pandemic shutdown root cause of shortage

-As Poker.org has explored in various pieces over the last year, shortages of trained poker dealers have been a long-tail effect of the COVID-19 shutdown that severely impacted the casino and poker-room industries.
+As Poker.org has explored in various pieces over the last year, shortages of trained poker dealers who can riffle shuffle like a pro and deal all types of games have been a long-tail effect of the COVID-19 shutdown that severely impacted the casino and poker-room industries.
 Virtually all live poker venues were shuttered entirely for several months, and a significant percentage of the poker world’s trained-dealer labor force moved on to other forms of employment.
 Dealers typically must go through a training course lasting several weeks, in which they learn the rules of the various games, the work protocols that are likely to be place, and the mechanics of working in a typical poker room.

 As a temporary, short-term employer, the World Series of Poker is more severely impacted than casinos or rooms that can provide year-round employment.
 For last fall’s 2021 WSOP, Caesars pulled out many of the stops, including exempting dealers from the vaccination requirement that players faced, and dealers who did choose to be vaccinated were paid a separate bonus.
 Caesars also cannibalized poker dealers from its other Vegas properties and in essence ordered them to work the series.